THE VOLGA GERMANS IN PORTLAND

 Heinrich and Magdalena Bernhardt

-Heinrich Bernhardt was born in Norka, Russia on August 14, 1876.
-Heinrich immigrated to the United States in ? and settled in Portland.
+Heinrich Bernhardt was born in Norka, Russia, on August 14, 1876.
+Heinrich immigrated to the United States in July 1876, and he initially settled in Kansas.
+Henry moved west to Portland by 1894, where the City Directory showed he was working as a baker.

 Lena Schleicher and her children about 1904

-Heinrich died in Portland on August 7, 1947
+Henry died in Portland on August 7, 1947.

 Sources